hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/starting_with_questions.md

 CREATE TEMPORARY TABLE revenue_table AS

 SELECT s.country,

 		s.city,
 		s."fullvisitorId",
 		p.sku,
 		SUM(a.unit_price * p."orderedQuantity") AS revenue

 FROM
 		analytics_clean a

 JOIN
 		all_sessions_clean  s ON a."visitId" = s."visitId"

 JOIN
 		sales_report_clean  sr ON sr."productSKU" = s."productSKU"

 JOIN
 		products_clean  p ON sr."stockLevel" = p."stockLevel"

 WHERE
 		a.revenue IS NULL

 GROUP BY

 		s.country,
   		s.city,
 		s."fullvisitorId",
 		p.sku

 limit 100

 SELECT DISTINCT 	revenue, country, city

 FROM 			revenue_table

 order by 		revenue desc

 Answer:

--- I noticed revenue is at his highest in the USA
+-- I noticed revenue is at his highest in the USA.

--- Also the most popular and capital cities such as new york and USA have the highest revenues as well
+-- Also the most populated cities and countries such as New York and USA have the highest revenues.